 Protein

-Thoroughbreds also need adequate dietary protein to support topline and muscle mass.
-Alfalfa hay can be an excellent source of protein for Thoroughbreds.
-Contrary to popular belief, this legume hay is low in starch and will not make horses hot at average feeding rates.
+Thoroughbreds need adequate dietary protein to support topline and muscle mass.
+Alfalfa hay can be an excellent source of protein for Thoroughbreds, particularly if your grass hay is low in protein.
+Alfalfa has a reputation for making some horses more excitable, possibly because the two most abundant amino acids, L-glutamate and L-aspartate, are excitatory neurotransmitters in the brain.
+[21]

 The high calcium content in alfalfa also helps buffer stomach acid in Thoroughbreds with a history of gastric problems.
-However, alfalfa should not be your horse’s primary forage, as large amounts can throw off your horse’s calcium-phosphorus ratios.
+However, alfalfa should not be your horse’s primary forage, as large amounts can throw off your horse’s calcium and phosphorus ratio.
 [19]

 Concentrates